roskenet/feature-of-the-day/num_1/README.md

 ## Run a command line script

-You want a scipting laguage?
+You want a scripting laguage?
 Here we go:

 ```
-kotlin HelloWorld,kts
+kotlin HelloWorld.kts
 ```